Liquid: Language Models are Scalable and Unified Multi-modal Generators: Experiments

-We evaluate the general text-only capabilities of our mixed multimodal pretrained model against other state-of-the-art large language models and multi-modal language models, following the evaluation protocol of ~\cite{eval-harness}.
-As shown in \tabref{tab:commonsense}, \NAME outperforms the well-established language model LLAMA2~\cite{touvron2023llama} and the mix-pretrained multi-modal language model Chameleon~\cite{team2024chameleon} in most tasks, exhibiting undegraded linguistic capabilities.
+As shown in Tab.~\ref{table:language_task}, \NAME outperforms the well-established language model Llama2~\cite{touvron2023llama} and the mix-pretrained multi-modal language model Chameleon~\cite{team2024chameleon} in most tasks, exhibiting undegraded linguistic capabilities.
 Compared with Chameleon~\cite{team2024chameleon}, which is mixed pretrained with an extremely large scale of data, \NAME performs training from existing LLMs that already possess decent language capabilities, maintaining these capabilities without degradation.
 This result validates the efficiency of our training framework and demonstrates that with this framework, we can extend the visual generation and understanding capabilities to LLMs of any structure and size.